-The fund invests at least 85% of its net asset value in sustainable investments, which will be split between sustainable investments with an environmental objective (minimum 30%) and sustainable investments with a social objective (minimum 30%), with the remaining 25% floating between the two as either environmentally or socially sustainable as to allow for flexibility for proper portfolio management as fitting in the strategy of the fund.
-The remaining (maximum 15%) will be regular sovereign bonds and cash or cash equivalents held as ancillary liquidity.
+The fund invests at least 80% of its net asset value in sustainable investments, which will be split between sustainable investments with an environmental objective (minimum 30%) and sustainable investments with a social objective (minimum 30%), with the remaining 20% floating between the two as either environmentally or socially sustainable as to allow for flexibility for proper portfolio management as fitting in the strategy of the fund.
+The remaining (maximum 20%) will be regular sovereign bonds, cash or cash equivalents held as ancillary liquidity, and derivatives for hedging purposes.
 Due do the neutral nature of these investments, they will not qualify as sustainable investments.